10th Division (Australia): Formation and disbandment

 In April 1941, the Newcastle Covering Force was formed, taking over responsibility for the defence of Newcastle from the 1st Division.
 A Militia formation's main element was initially the 1st, although the 32nd Brigade was raised in January 1942 at Warners Bay, and given control of the elements defending the area south of the Hunter River.
 The formation was commanded by Major General John Murray.
 Following the start of the Pacific War in December 1941, the Newcastle Covering Force, was mobilised.
 After this, its headquarters moved from Fort Scratchley to Broadmeadow.
-The 1st Brigade was detached to the command of the 2nd Division in March 1942 and moved to Greta to undertake a period of training; during this time the 14th Brigade was attached to the force.
+The 1st Brigade was detached and returned to the command of the 1st Division in August 1942 and moved to Greta to undertake a period of training; during this time the 14th Brigade was attached to the force.

 The covering force was renamed the 10th Division on 15 April 1942 following a complete re-organisation of the higher command of the Australian Army.
 The divisional headquarters moved to New Lambton at this time.
 The 14th Brigade was deployed to Port Moresby in May 1942, and the 1st Brigade returned to the Newcastle Bight.
 As the situation in New Guinea turned in favour of the Allies, the threat to Australia reduced.
 This, coupled with personnel shortages, resulted in the Army deciding to disband or amalgamate a number of units.
-In September, the division was disbanded, along with the 32nd Brigade, and responsibility for the defence of Newcastle given solely to the 1st Brigade, which was transferred to the 1st Division.
+In September, the division was disbanded, along with the 32nd Brigade, and responsibility for the defence of Newcastle given solely to the 1st Brigade.

 Australian Prime Minister John Curtin referred to the disbandment of the division in a letter to Winston Churchill in October 1942, saying:

 The Army's minimum need for replacement of wastage is 7,000 to 8,000 a month, against an estimated monthly intake in the coming year of 1,100 (youths turning 18).
 This does not enable existing army formations to be maintained.
 Eight infantry battalions have already been disbanded and absorbed into other units.
 This has involved the disbandment of the 10th Division and the absorption of its units into other formations.
 A further decrease in the number of battalions up to a total decrease of eleven battalions is contemplated.